relativitydev/relativity-import-samples/README.md

             }
         }

-  Please investigate dedicated [code samples](#samples) for .NET 4.6.2 with Kepler.
+  Please look at dedicated [code samples](#samples) for .NET 4.6.2 with Kepler.

 ---
 ## Import.Service.SDK ###

-Import.Service.SDK is a .NET library that contains keplers interfaces for import service.
+Import.Service.SDK is a .NET library that contains kepler interfaces for import service.
 It provides and simplifies executing import in client application.
 Import.Service.SDK targets .NET Framework 4.6.2